opdev/l5-operator-demo/docs/markdown/level3.md

 ---
 #### A more generalized approach
 - Read only mode
-- Spin up a new instance
+- Spin up a new instance with a different app version
+- Backup the read only instance
+- Apply migrations if neccessary
-- Restore a backup to this new instance
+- Restore this modified backup to this new instance
 - Switch traffic over

 <aside class="notes">